 3.1 Model Estimation

 Brood year abundances for juvenile and returning fish fluctuated by 199% and 187%, respectively, throughout the timeseries (Figure 3).
 Brood year 2016 had the lowest abundances in the time series for both life stages.
-Plots of observed and predicted abundance indices indicate that the model generally captured trends in Chum both juvenile and spawning abundance indices (Figure 3, Figure S4) and returning age composition (Figure S3).
+Plots of observed and predicted abundance indices indicate that the model generally captured trends in both juvenile and spawning abundance indices (Figure 3, Figure S4) and returning age composition (Figure S3).
 Posterior predictive checks confirmed that models could simulate observations similar to those it was fit to (PB, juvenile = 0.43, PB, total return = 0.44, PB, harvest = 0.74, PB, spawners = 0.35).
 R-hat values were <1.05, indicating that chains have mixed well and provide consistent parameter estimates.
 Further, visual inspection of trace plots indicated model convergence (Figure S2).

 3.2 Population Dynamics

 The stage structure of the IPM used to explore the population dynamics of Yukon River fall Chum salmon provided valuable insights into several key aspects population dynamics and demographic rates.
 With survival amongst sequential life stages structured as Beverton-Holt transition functions, both maximum survival rates (i.e. basal productivities) and capacities were estimated for both the juvenile and marine life stages.
 The estimated values for the juvenile basal productivity parameters (βs=j) was -1.07 with a 95% credible interval of -1.94 to -0.19, which equates to a maximum survival rate of 25.5% (12.5-45.3%) from egg to the fall after ocean entry, see Table 2.
 Conversely, the maximum annual survival rate for Chum salmon in the marine environment was estimated at 12.6% (0.04 - 25.3%).
-Stage-specific capacities were estimated at very high values (e.g., lnηs=juvenile=17.3 and lnηs=marine=18.9, implying that there is limited evidence from the data for density-dependent capacity limitations in either life stage.
+Stage-specific capacities were estimated at very high values (e.g., lnηs=juvenile=17.3 and lnηs=marine=18.9, implying that there is limited evidence for density-dependent capacity limitations in either life stage.
 Finally, the age-specific Ricker density-independent parameters (αa) increased with Chum salmon age (age-3: 3.07, age-4: 5.92, age-5: 6.57, and age-6: 8.07; see Table 2), following expectations for increased female fecundity at age.

 3.3 Estimated Covariate Effects